Akatarawa Forest

 Daily from 8am until dusk

-Covering 15,000 hectares of wilderness area between Upper Hutt and the Kapiti Coast, the Akatarawa Forest is a rugged blend of native and exotic forest.
+Covering 15,000 hectares of wilderness area between Upper Hutt and the Kapiti Coast, Akatarawa Forest is a rugged blend of native and exotic forest.
 Mountain, quad and trail bikers find a variety of gentle and challenging routes along the tracks and old logging roads.
-Also popular for horse riding, fishing, hunting and tramping, the Akatarawa Forest provides enjoyable and testing terrain for 4WD-vehicle club trips.
+Popular for horse riding, fishing, hunting and tramping, the Akatarawa Forest provides enjoyable and testing terrain for 4WD-vehicle club trips.
+It is the home to the Karapoti Classic mountain bike race featuring the legendary Karapoti Gorge.